 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Clydesdale Bank, PPI may have been attached to a customer's policy by Clydesdale Bank, in some cases without their knowledge.
 Clydesdale Bank may have declined a credit application if PPI was refused by the customer.

 Clydesdale Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Clydesdale Bank.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Clydesdale Bank, and this was not explained to you at the point of sale, then you would be due compensation from Clydesdale Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Clydesdale Bank, and this was not demonstrated to you at the point of sale, then you would be due compensation from Clydesdale Bank.